felix-r/felix-r.github.io/README.md

 3. The trends before the pandemic are not well suited to predict trends in the close future.

 The results here are mainly observational and limited to only one measured feature.
+To address the title question: the number of business applications increased drastically during 2020 but from this data alone, we cannot tell if the pandemic was the cause of this.

 The question remains: What caused the surge in business applications in 2020?
 What other features exist that correlate with this data and what are causative parameters to explain the trends observed here?